caterinasworld/fullstack-homework/instructions.md

    Important: Do not create a README file.
 There’s already one in the repository you have cloned.

-4. Add your TA and all your discussion group members as collaborators.
+4. Add your discussion group members as collaborators.

    Go to ‘Settings’ → ‘Manage Access’ → click the “Invite a collaborator’ button.
-Search for everyone's names or GitHub handles.
+Search for everyone's names, emails, or GitHub handles.
-   All GitHub handles were shared during the first discussion.
-See the Canvas home page for your TA's GitHub handle.

 5. Add the GitHub repository you created as a remote.